EQUALITY AND DIVERSITY POLICY

 2.1.
 Respect4us aims to create a culture that respects and values each others’ differences, that promotes dignity, equality and diversity, and that encourages individuals to develop and maximise their true potential.
-Specifically, we will create a culture of openness, rich in rights and values, to nurture and develop confident and independent students so that they achieve the best that they can.
+Specifically, we will create a culture of openness, rich in rights and values, to nurture and develop confident and independent young people so that they achieve the best that they can.

 2.2.
-This culture will challenge students to:
+This culture will challenge young people to:

 • be open, fair-minded and just

 • listen to and respect the views of others and practice reconciliation